CyrilPeponnet/Unify/Infra.md

 **Note:**
 * The `--exec-opt native.cgroupdriver=cgroupfs` is needed for now because there is bug with docker 1.9 and systemd on centos 7.
-* In order to use multihost networking you must have a kernel > 3.18.
-For centos7 you can install it with:
+* In order to use multihost networking you must have a kernel > 3.18 (or use docker 1.10) For centos7 you can upgrade the kernel as follow:

 ```
 rpm --import https://www.elrepo.org/RPM-GPG-KEY-elrepo.org